Mike Mulligan and His Steam Shovel: Adaptation

 In 1990, HBO first aired an animated short film adapted from Mike Mulligan and His Steam Shovel, directed by Michael Sporn, adapted and narrated by stand-up comedian Robert Klein, and produced by Michael Sporn Animation and Italtoons Corporation.
-As of 2012 this short film is regularly shown as an "HBO Storybook Musical."
-It was released on video by Golden Video (a partner company of Golden Books).
+As of 2012 this short film is regularly shown as an "HBO Storybook Musical".
+It was released in 1992 on VHS by Golden Book Video (a partner company of Golden Books).
 The video was also released on DVD by Scholastic Books under HBO license, along with 27 other films adapted from classic children's books.

 In 2006, Weston Woods Studios adapted the book to an animated film narrated by David De Vries, and directed by Leigh Corra.